 Contribute Your Knowledge: Add a comment below, or send your observations, corrections, updates, and suggestions to email@example.com.

 BE PREPARED!
 Start slow, gain experience.
-Always carry proper safety equipment – including plenty of food, water, flashlights, space blanket, emergency whistle, first aid kit, fire making tools, extra clothing layers and socks, and a map and compass – inform someone of your itinerary, and be prepared to spend an unplanned night in the woods in cold temperatures.
-Just before entering the backcountry or launching a boat check the National Weather Service watches, warnings, and advisories here.
+Carry proper safety equipment and weather protection and bring plenty of water and lights, and a map.
+When on the trail, stay together, monitor the time, and be prepared to turn back.
+Be prepared to spend an unplanned night in the woods in cold temperatures.
+Accidents happen to the most experienced people.
+Always carry food, a space blanket, emergency whistle, first aid kit, fire making tools, extra clothing layers and socks, a map and compass, and the knowledge to use them.
+Inform someone of your itinerary and before entering the backcountry or launching a boat check the National Weather Service watches, warnings, and advisories here.
 Follow Adirondack weather forecasts at Burlington and Albany and consult the High Elevation, Recreation, or Lake Champlain forecasts.

 There is no time for the winter doldrums with the Saranac Lake’s Winter Carnival just around the corner.
 This festival of fun, January 31-February 9, is a must for Adirondack residents and visitors alike.
 First started in 1897, the Saranac Lake Winter Carnival history is as vast and varied as the community that has shaped it.
 Originally a one-day event, this celebration of winter has evolved to include an expansive ice palace and over 100 events and activities.

 According to Saranac Lake Winter Carnival Committee Public Relations Chair Colleen O’Neill, the festival is a special time for everyone.
 The Carnival provides entertainment for visitors and locals alike and pulls the surrounding communities together. » Continue Reading.

 All three of the tournaments will be held at Paul Smith’s College. » Continue Reading.